Saudi's Naimi says kingdom pumping 10 million bpd

-TOKYO Top oil exporter Saudi Arabia is pumping around 10 million barrels per day (bpd) and is storing 80 million barrels to meet any sudden disruption in supplies, Oil Minister Ali al-Naimi said on Tuesday.
+TOKYO Top oil exporter Saudi Arabia is pumping at around 10 million barrels per day (bpd), and is storing 80 million barrels to meet any sudden disruption in supplies, Oil Minister Ali al-Naimi said on Tuesday.

-Worries of a supply disruption from the Middle East due to escalating tensions between the West and Iran over Tehran's disputed nuclear programme have pushed Brent prices 20 percent higher since the start of the year to a record of over $128 (79.34 pounds) in March.
+Worries of a supply disruption from the Middle East due to escalating tensions between the West and Iran over Tehran's disputed nuclear programme pushed Brent prices 20 percent higher since the start of the year to a record of over $128 (79.23 pounds) in March.

-Despite the recent declines, Naimi told reporters during a trip to Japan that oil prices were still high.
-Asked if producer group OPEC needed to raise output quotas in a policy meeting on June 14, he said: "You have to wait for the meeting.
+Despite the recent declines, Naimi told reporters during a trip to Japan that oil prices are still high.
+Asked if producer group OPEC needs to raise output quotas in a policy meeting on June 14, he said: "You have to wait for the meeting.
 We have to discuss that."

 At 10 million bpd, Saudi Arabia's output is the same as last month, which was the most since November when it produced more than it had done for decades.